surekha-koti/WaterQualityPrediction/README (1).md

-# AICTE Internship Projects – June 2025 (Trainer Repository)
+# AICTE Internship Projects – June 2025

 This repository contains the projects & code for the **AICTE Internship Program Cycle 1** held from **June 16 to July 16, 2025** sponsored from Shell with Edunet Foundation - Skills4Future.